 This code keeps track of the completed tasks in a space mission, divided into different phases.
 For each phase, the user inputs the number of tasks, and the code checks whether each task has been completed.

-• The user is asked to input the number of phases in the space mission (phases).
+- The user is asked to input the number of phases in the space mission (

-• A variable completed_tasks is initialized to 0.
-This will store the count of tasks that are completed throughout the mission.
+completed_tasksis initialized to 0.
+This will store the count of tasks that are completed throughout the mission. - A

-• After checking all tasks in the current phase, the code moves on to the next phase by increasing phase_number.
+- After checking all tasks in the current phase, the code moves on to the next phase by increasing

-• Finally, the code prints the total number of tasks completed in the mission, stored in completed_tasks.
+phase_number. - Finally, the code prints the total number of tasks completed in the mission, stored in

 phases = int(input("Enter the number of phases in the space mission: "))